flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command collects and outputs informations about the Apollo Core 68080 processor, such as the CPU frequency, the FPU presence, the registers status, and more.
+This command collects and outputs information about the Apollo Core 68080 processor, such as the CPU frequency, the FPU presence, the registers status, and more.

 Some of them are controllable from `VControl`, eg. FPU, SuperScalar, Turtle, VectorBase.